ethanruhe/high-performance-r/Tutorial.md

 ### Debugging Strategies
 Hadely Wicham gives the following helpful four step approach to debugging:
-1. Realise that you have a bug: this, he suggests, is one of the reasons automated testing is so important
++ Realise that you have a bug: this, he suggests, is one of the reasons automated testing is so important
-2. Make it repeatable: isolating exactly what is causing the bug is necessary to hone in on what is failing, so you don't spend time deep diving into superfluous code
++ Make it repeatable: isolating exactly what is causing the bug is necessary to hone in on what is failing, so you don't spend time deep diving into superfluous code
-3. Figure out where it is: generate hypotheses, design experiments, test them, and record your results.
++ Figure out where it is: generate hypotheses, design experiments, test them, and record your results.
 Being systematic here will save you time in the long run
-4. Fix it and test it: once you've addressed the problem, test to make sure it is actually gone!
++ Fix it and test it: once you've addressed the problem, test to make sure it is actually gone!

 Printing intermediate output, ```print()```, is an easy, if crude, tool for troubleshooting code.
 Print statements allow you to track intermediate output and, therefore, see where execution diverges from what you expect

 RStudio also has useful debugging tools built in:
-+ When a function call returns a fatal error, options for "Show Traceback" and "Rerun with Debug" appear on the output window ..+ ```traceback()``` gives the same output as the button: the order of functions called that led to the error ..+ the RStudio debugger steps through the function's execution line-by-line, pausing in the execution environment so that you can interact with it along the way
++ When a function call returns a fatal error, options for "Show Traceback" and "Rerun with Debug" appear on the output window. ```traceback()``` gives the same output as the button: the order of functions called that led to the error.
+The RStudio debugger steps through the function's execution line-by-line, pausing in the execution environment so that you can interact with it along the way
-+ Breakpoints and browsing allow you to arbitrarily pause execution and stay in the executing environment anywhere in your code
-..+ Breakpoints can be added by clicking left of the line number in RStudio, or with ```Shift + F9``` ..+ ```browse()``` statements can be included anywhere in your code for the same effect; note these support conditional statements where breakpoints do not
++ Breakpoints and browsing allow you to arbitrarily pause execution and stay in the executing environment anywhere in your code.
+Breakpoints can be added by clicking left of the line number in RStudio, or with ```Shift + F9```. ```browse()``` statements can be included anywhere in your code for the same effect; note these support conditional statements where breakpoints do not

 For more on debugging in R Studio, see the [documentation](https://support.rstudio.com/hc/en-us/articles/205612627-Debugging-with-RStudio).